NL2Plan: Robust LLM-Driven Planning from Minimal Text Descriptions: Abstract

 \section{Abstract}

-Today's classical planners are powerful, but modeling input tasks in formats such as PDDL is tedious and error-prone.
+Classical planners are powerful systems, but modeling tasks in input formats such as PDDL is tedious and error-prone.
 In contrast, planning with Large Language Models (LLMs) allows for almost any input text, but offers no guarantees on plan quality or even soundness.
 In an attempt to merge the best of these two approaches, some work has begun to use LLMs to automate parts of the PDDL creation process.
-However, these methods still require various degrees of expert input.
-We present NL2Plan, the first domain-agnostic offline LLM-driven planning system.
-NL2Plan uses an LLM to incrementally extract the necessary information from a short text prompt before creating a complete PDDL description of both the domain and the problem, which is finally solved by a classical planner.
-We evaluate NL2Plan on four planning domains and find that it solves 10 out of 15 tasks---a clear improvement over a plain chain-of-thought reasoning LLM approach, which only solves 2 tasks.
-Moreover, in two out of the five failure cases, instead of returning an invalid plan, NL2Plan reports that it failed to solve the task.
-In addition to using NL2Plan in end-to-end mode, users can inspect and correct all of its intermediate results, such as the PDDL representation, increasing explainability and making it an assistive tool for PDDL creation.
+However, these methods still require various degrees of expert input or domain-specific adaptations.
+We present \name, the first fully automatic system for generating complete PDDL tasks from minimal natural language descriptions. \name uses an LLM to incrementally extract the necessary information from the short text input before creating a complete PDDL description of both the domain and the problem which is finally solved by a classical planner.
+We evaluate \name on seven planning domains, five of which are novel and thus not in the LLM training data, and find that \name outperforms directly generating the files with an LLM+validator combination.
+As such, \name is a powerful tool for assistive PDDL modeling and a step towards solving natural language planning task with interpretability and guarantees.